 Yoga Practice for Kidney Qi

-blog post yoga practice for kidney qi jennifer raye 2
+blog post yoga practice for kidney qi jennifer raye

 Yoga Sequence to Support Kidney Qi

-The yoga practice below can be used to support Kidney Qi.
+The yoga practice below can support Kidney Qi.
 This yoga sequence uses postures that target the physical organ of the Kidneys and the Kidney and Urinary Bladder meridians (learn more about meridians here).
 Practice along and read below for more information on Kidney Qi and how to access it in your yoga practice.

 Want to learn more about Chinese Medicine for Yoga?
 Check my course: Chinese Medicine for Yoga.